vslepakov/edge-secrets/docs/e2e-demo.md

 ![](../images/samples-cloud-solution-diagram.png)

-# create a secret in KV
+# create secrets in Azure KeyVault
-The sample application [sampleApp.Edge.Influxdb](../Samples/SecretManager.Edge.Influxdb/Program.cs) will fetch the secret "InfluxDbPassword" from the Azure Key-Vault and will use it as password to access the sample InfluxDB.
+The sample application [SecretManager.Edge](../Samples/SecretManager.Edge/Program.cs) will fetch the secret "InfluxDbUsername" and "InfluxDbPassword" from the Azure KeyVault and will use it to access the sample InfluxDB.

-Let's create the "InfluxDbPassword" secret.

-First, you may need to grant your user access to the Key-Vault.
+First, you may need to grant your user access to the KeyVault.
 ```bash
 # your user name
 USER_NAME="<mail>" #example: "me@microsoft.com"